What you need to know to protect your skin

 There’s something that feels so good about getting outside and soaking up some sun—not to mention the vitamin D boost you can get.

-You’re finally ready to head out on walks, hop on a bike, or just find your own sandy stretch of beach for a little R&R. But before you do, don’t forget to brush up on Sunscreen 101.
+Whether you’re heading out for daily walks, hopping on a bike or heading for a beach vacation for a little R&R, it’s a good idea to brush up on Sunscreen 101.
 It can literally save your skin.

 UVA vs UVB: What’s the difference?